core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 Interactions with the topic_data resource are covered in this section.
 The interactions with topic_data are same as that of any other CoAP resource.

-One variant is where the resource is hosted.
+One variant shown in {{fig-external-server}} is where the resource is hosted.
 While the broker can create a topic_data resource when the topic is created, the client can select to host the data in a different CoAP server than that of the topic resource.

 ~~~~ aasvg
          CoAP server 1